 FE445: Investment Analysis and Portfolio Management

 Prerequisite: QST FE 323.
 Required for Finance concentrators.
 Introduction to the investment management process.
 Defining investment objectives and constraints.
 Introduction to Modern Portfolio Theory, CAPM, APT, Efficient Markets, stock and bond valuation models.
-Immunizing interest-rate risk.
+Introduction to forwards and swaps and their applications with investment strategies.
 Active vs. passive investment strategies, fundamental vs. technical analysis, trading practices, and performance evaluation.
 Introduction to the role of futures and options in hedging and speculation.
 Students are expected to become familiar with current events in the financial news.
 4 cr.

 FE449: Corporate Financial Management